 - The Standing Committee examining the Bill observed that the Bill was based on misleading data regarding juveniles.

-Read Bill @ LatestLaws.com-
+Read Bill @ LatestLaws.in-

-Read Juvenile Laws @ LatestLaws.com-
+Read Juvenile Laws @ LatestLaws.in-

 - Juvenile Justice (Care and Protection of Children) Act,2000